myubi/the-crossing-board/posts/we-are-moving-to-shopify.md

 Don’t forget: Once our new platform goes live on the 1st of February, you’ll need to resubscribe to our fanzine at [shop.thecrossingboard.com](https://shop.thecrossingboard.com) before the end of the month in order to receive the March issue and onwards.

-If you have any questions regarding our move over to Shopify, please do get in contact with us on contact@thecrossingboard.com.
+If you have any questions regarding our move to a new platform, please do get in contact with us on contact@thecrossingboard.com.

 *We will be sending further emails with reminders and information to our current subscribers to ensure everyone is aware and doesn’t miss out during our migration.*